 Why rain water is not salty when it is evaporated from the ocean that has salty water?edit

-The salty ocean water that contains sodium and chloride ions that do not have enough energy to evaporate at the standard temperature at the surface of the ocean.
-Therefore, water that evaporates from the oceans as vapour will only contain water molecules in it.
+The salty ocean water that contains sodium and chloride ions do not have enough energy to evaporate at the standard temperature at the surface of the ocean.
+Therefore, water that evaporates from the oceans as vapour will only contain fresh water molecules in it.
 The same happens in distillation of water.

 What causes acid rain?edit